 If you’re having trouble receiving alerts to your receiver, you may have to install the sensor on the outside of the mailbox, especially if it’s made of steel.

 With a wide selection of mailbox alarm/alert systems on the market, it really just depends on what will work best for your mailbox design and your front yard size.
+Measure the distance from where you plan to put the receiver to the mailbox, and make sure to choose an alert system capable of reaching that distance.

 Does ADT Have a Medical Alert System?